 CYP19A1, also known as aromatase, is an important enzyme that produces estrogen.
-By regulating estrogen levels, CYP19A1 affects a variety of processes in the body, including fat production and distribution, bone density, female fertility and brain function.
+By controlling estrogen levels, CYP19A1 affects a variety of processes in the body, including fat production and distribution, bone density, female fertility, and brain function.
 Estrogen deficiency is associated with diseases such as osteoporosis, hardening of the arteries, and Alzheimer’s.
-Furthermore, CYP19A1 gene variants are associated with migraines and the growth of estrogen-sensitive cancers.
-In this post, you will find information about aromatase function, gene variants, and natural substances that decrease its activity.
+Furthermore, CYP19A1 gene variants have been associated with migraines and the growth of estrogen-sensitive cancers.
+In this post, you will find information about aromatase function, gene variants, and factors that may affect its activity.

 Many CYPs eliminate toxins and drugs from the human body.
 However, some, like CYP19A1, are not involved in detoxification but in steroid hormone production.

-CYP19A1 is also involved in the sexual development of the brain (R).
+CYP19A1 is also involved in the sexual development of the brain .
 How the brain develops and functions depends on the levels of sex hormones it is exposed to.

 Furthermore, CYP19A1 also affects cognitive function.
-It is implicated in reading, speech, and language (R).
-Estrogen has important roles in learning and memory by enhancing neuron structure and function (R).
+It is implicated in reading, speech, and language .
+Studies suggest estrogen has important roles in learning and memory by enhancing neuron structure and function .

-Increased aromatase activity, resulting in higher estrogen, promotes the growth of estrogen-sensitive cancers.
+Increased aromatase activity, resulting in higher estrogen, can promote the growth of estrogen-sensitive cancers.

-To date, hundreds of CYP19A1 variants have been identified (R).
+To date, hundreds of CYP19A1 variants have been identified .